AdobeDocs/workfront-learn.en/help/fusion/1-welcome-to-workfront-fusion/workfront-fusion-overview.md

 role: User
 level: Beginner
 jira: KT-11035
+recommendations: noDisplay,noCatalog
 exl-id: 998abb57-baff-4ebb-bd90-c67a553ee8d7
 ---
 # Workfront Fusion training overview

-Each Workfront Fusion section contains multiple tutorials, with each tutorial presenting concepts you’ll need to understand before progressing to the next tutorial.
+Each Workfront Fusion section contains multiple tutorials, with each tutorial presenting concepts you'll need to understand before progressing to the next tutorial.
 A walkthrough exercise helps you master most concepts.

 The videos show you how to complete each walkthrough exercise, which usually results in creating a new Workfront Fusion scenario.
 Then you can complete the exercise in your own Workfront Fusion environment, adding to your own collection of scenarios.

-In some tutorials, you’ll create a new scenario from scratch.
+In some tutorials, you'll create a new scenario from scratch.
 In other tutorials, you will start by making a copy of a scenario you created previously.

 >[!IMPORTANT]
 >